hrap1919/qbc/README.md

 2. qblogin qbclient [(-k | -c CERTFILE)] [-l USERNAME] [-p PASSWORD] URL

     Log in to the qBittorent server (after logging out).
-The options are the same as for qclient.
+The options are the same as for qbclient.

 3. qbaddurl 'URL' (use quotes!)